ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- DONE ???
 Instead of animating the sprites in both the start and end states, create a transition state to manage animations?
 But that is exactly what the start state does...
 	- DONE Refactor the for loops that scale multiple sprites in the `Game` class.
 	- DONE add `AudioPlayer` class with dummy implementations to test the code structure

-	- Where to put those scaling animations? `SpriteHandler` or somewhere else?
+	- DONE Where to put those scaling animations? `SpriteHandler` or somewhere else?
+Answer is `AnimationEngine` that consumes`Animation` objects and executes them.

 	- Consider splitting game states using state machine pattern (wait a bit before doing this one)

 - download more pngs and add attributions